Cesare Lomaglio: Biography

 He was born in Asti in 1887, the son of Giovanni Lomaglio and Maria Alfassio Grimaldi of Bellino, both belonging to ancient families of the Piedmontese nobility.
 After attending the Military Academy of Modena in 1907-1909, he graduated on 8 October 1909 with the rank of cavalry second lieutenant and was assigned to the 13th Cavalry Regiment "Cavalleggeri di Monferrato" Regiment.
-From 7 July 1910 he was transferred to the 16th Cavalry Regiment "Cavalleggeri di Lucca", and in 1911-1912 he fought in Libya during in the Italo-Turkish war, earning a Bronze Medal of Military Valor for his conduct during the battle of the Two Palms on March 12, 1912.
+From 7 July 1910 he was transferred to the 16th Cavalry Regiment "Cavalleggeri di Lucca", and in 1911-1912 he fought in Libya during the Italo-Turkish war, earning a Bronze Medal of Military Valor for his conduct during the battle of the Two Palms on March 12, 1912.
 Having returned to Italy, he participated in the First World War as a staff officer in the 43rd and 53rd Divisions, participating in the battles of the Isonzo and the battle of Vittorio Veneto and earning two more Bronze and a Silver Medal of Military Valor.

 After the war he held various positions in the general staff of the military divisions of Bari, Cuneo and Turin and in the "Cavalleggeri Guide" Regiment in the early 1920s, rising to the rank of major.
 He was then transferred to the "Cavalleggeri di Alessandria" Regiment.
 On March 3, 1924 he married in Turin the noblewoman Vittoria Maria Luigia Mapelli Mozzo, with whom he had no children.
 After promotion to lieutenant colonel on 1 May 1927, he remained with the "Cavalleggeri di Alessandria" until December 1928, when he was appointed, from 1 January 1929, aide-de-camp to King Victor Emmanuel III, for four years, until 31 December 1932.
-He then returned to the general staff and held various commands in the Turin Army Corps and in the "Piemonte Cavalleria" Regiment (2nd) in Udine, after which he became commander of the "Lancers of Novara" Regiment in Verona from 1st October 1935 to 31st December 1937.
+He then returned to the general staff and held various commands in the Turin Army Corps and in the "Piemonte Cavalleria" Regiment (2nd) in Udine, after which he became commander of the "Lancers of Novara" Regiment in Verona from 1 October 1935 to 31 December 1937.
 From 1 January 1937, Lomaglio was promoted to colonel and given command of the central school for motorized troops in Civitavecchia (from 21 January to 1 September 1938), after which he was appointed Chief of Staff of the Italian armed forces command of the Dodecanese, from 2 September 1938 to 5 August 1940.